What and why?

 Transformative family leadership for a sustainable economy

-Family businesses and private wealth play a huge and growing role in the global economy.
-Across continents, new wealth creators and established influential families have shaped and benefited from an era of rapid innovation and progress in which millions of people have been lifted out of poverty and quality of life has improved for many.
+Family businesses and private investment play a significant and growing role in the global economy.
+Across continents, new and established impact-focused families have shaped and benefited from an era of rapid innovation and progress in which millions of people have been lifted out of poverty and quality of life has improved for many.

 Too often, however, global growth has come at a spiralling cost to communities, nature and climate, stoking drivers of division and conflict.
 Unsustainable practices trigger converging risks for people and planet.
-They generate tensions within families and within the communities and societies in which they are embedded, undermining opportunities for long-term value creation and balanced ways of living and working.
+They generate tensions within families and within the communities and societies they are a part of, undermining opportunities for long-term value creation and balanced ways of living and working.

-CISL’s new multi-year programme aims to equip families to define their purpose and make a difference, focusing on their unique context and potential to drive change.
-It positions the private wealth ecosystem within the broader economic and development context, drawing on expert perspectives in Cambridge University and CISL’s deep experience in leadership development, sustainable finance and business transformation.
+CISL aims to equip families to define their purpose and make a difference, focusing on their unique context and potential to drive change across generations.
+It positions the private wealth ecosystem within the broader economic and development context, drawing on expert perspectives in The University of Cambridge and CISL’s deep experience in leadership development, sustainable finance and business transformation.

 The case for change

-Influential families face unique responsibilities and pressures.
+Wealth and business owning families face unique responsibilities and pressures.
 Externally, they must navigate converging risks, system shocks and economic transformations to create and protect value over the long term in ways that are consistent with their purpose and values.
-Families will face increasing scrutiny in relation to growing inequality, demands for more equitable and inclusive models of wealth creation, and in some cases, the shift of ‘dirty’ (e.g. carbon intensive) assets and enterprises into private ownership.
+Families face increasing scrutiny in relation to growing inequality, demands for more equitable and inclusive models of wealth creation, and ownership of carbon-intensive assets and enterprises.
 Collectively, these pressures will require a fundamental rethink of the nature of value, how value is created, and for whom.

 Internally, many families also need to find ways to engage with the voices, values and priorities of new generations.
 Family wealth can be destructive or open pathways for collective impact and fulfilment.
 Understanding personal horizons and balancing the different perspectives of wealth creators and wealth inheritors and finding routes to ‘regenerative’ leadership that embraces the strengths and ambitions of different generations is fundamental to ensure that families and their capital (human, social and financial) evolve and flourish for long term success and impact.